RealDoigt/General-Purpose-Shell/doc/spec.md

 #### Reference

-The reference (`ref`) modifer marks a parameter as holding the address of a variable (also known as a pointer in other languages) rather than a value.
+The reference (`ref`) modifer marks a parameter as holding the address of a variable (also known as a pointer in other languages) rather than a hold a copy of its value.
 This means that if the parameter's value is modified, the variable used in the function call is also modified for example:

 ```sh
 void(ref int i) myFun = {i = 1};